anton-k/hindley-milner-type-check/README.md

 check ty expr = Right ty == (infer expr)
 ```

+Note that if we get errors the function `inferType` tries to return as many errors as
+it could find.
 Let's check that the expression is correct:

 ```haskell
 check intT intExpr1